shanemuk/pedigreemd/README.md

                |--<P> Currently pregnant, sex unknown/unspecified
                |--<4> 4 other siblings, sex unspecified
 ~~~
-While this is relatively easily readable in ASCII, it really only works well for simple pedigrees where we're not trying to pull in too much information from different sides of the family.
+While this is relatively easily readable in ASCII, it's a bit of a pain to type, and it really only works well for simple pedigrees where we're not trying to pull in too much information from different sides of the family.
 It also starts using up a lot of space characters, so can only align properly in fixed fonts.
 Proportional fonts will make it wibbly (that's a technical term).
 If we're going to make it easy to record the pedigrees *and* view them, we need to be a bit smarter, but we might have to make some sacrifices.

 ## Next iteration
 One way might be to limit the number of cascading indents permitted, and also to do away with as many of the linking characters as possible, for example: